Xanxi-Amiga/XACP-V1/applications/games/ZZRastan/licenses/README.md

 # Corresponding source

-The source package accompanying a ZZRastan binary release is intended to correspond exactly to that binary release.
+The source distributed with ZZRastan corresponds to the ARM Core1 blob included in the same release.

-It includes, as applicable:
+It includes:

-- ZZRastan Amiga-side source
 - ZZRastan ARM Core1 source
 - shared protocol and memory-map headers
 - linker scripts
 - build scripts
 - modified third-party source
 - CPU-core configuration/generation files
-- other source necessary to reproduce the distributed binary
+- other source necessary to reproduce the Core1 blob

-The corresponding source is version-specific.

-Source supplied for one ZZRastan release should not be assumed to correspond to a different binary release.
+The Amiga 68k launcher and GUI are separate programs.
+Their source code is not part of the corresponding source distribution for the Core1 blob.

 ---